WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Silene acaulis

-Silene acaulis (Moss Campion)
+Silene acaulis (Moss Campion) and Phlox condensata (Alpine Phlox)

 Silene acaulis

-Silene acaulis (Moss Campion)
+Silene acaulis variety subacaulescens (Moss Campion)

 Caryophyllaceae (Pink Family)

 Alpine.
 Tundra.
-Summer.
+Summer, fall.

 Below Spiller/Helmet Ridge, July 11, 2006.

-Silene acaulis is a lovely, common, and wide spread plant found throughout mountainous western Canada, the United States, and much of Europe.
+Silene acaulis is a lovely, common, and wide-spread plant found throughout mountainous western Canada, the United States, and much of Europe.

 Range map © John Kartesz,